synectiks-code/quickstart-iot-device-connectivity/README.md

 #### Validate your email adrdess with SES
 This quickstart uses the email address provided in input form the AWS cloudFormation template as both sender and receiver of email notification.
 These notification will provide you with the key credentials to use the device onboarding MIicroservice.
 More specifically, for users of the Rigado [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), the email will provide the data necessary to use the Rigado Wizard to automatically onboard the Rigado Gateway.
 In order to be able to use this email address, SES requires you to verify the provided email as described in the [Amazon SES Documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

+#### Enable Logginng for AWS IOT Core
+Enablling logging for AWS IOT Core will facilitate troubleshooting of device connectivity.
+This is especially useful is you are not using a rigado device.
+See instruction in the [AWS IOT Core documentation](https://docs.aws.amazon.com/iot/latest/developerguide/configure-logging.html)

 ### Installation